-I learnt to program many years ago when my school got a Commodore PET, an early all-in-one computer programmed in (Microsoft) Basic.
+I learnt to program many years ago when my school got a Commodore PET, an early all-in-one computer programmed in Basic.
 I can remember how excited I was when that first program worked and I really wanted my kids to experience that.

 How old can you start programming?

-I think you could start really young if you have a talented, motivated child and you have the time and expertise to work with them; perhaps 7 years.
 I see lots of comments on programming sites of parents teaching younger kids but personally, I'd wait, they're going to spend years sitting in front of screens, do you really want to encourage it earlier?

 My 9 year old could do fun things with Scratch and of course teens and older children are going to find this easier than the younger ones.
+For really young kids there look to be some fun apps that might be good way to start.

 Early teens and complete beginners would probably still enjoy using Scratch / Small Basic to get a feel for it but a keen older child would probably be best to rapidly move on to Python (see below); also for the more practical child do try combined hardware/software kits like Lego Mindstorms.